 Psilocybin Smoking Cessation Programs

 Psilocybin-facilitated smoking cessation programs have been growing increasingly popular in recent years.
-The programs can range in setting from a series of individual sessions in a therapist’s office to a clearing in the woods where well-trained shamans lead a mystical experience for a group; it is up to each individual to decide what kind of trip setting they are most comfortable with.
+The programs can range in setting from a series of individual sessions in a therapist’s office to a clearing in the woods where well-trained shamans lead a mystical experience for a group.
+It is up to each individual to decide what kind of trip setting they are most comfortable with.
 Whatever the setting, though, the goal remains the same: to guide the participants through a psychedelic experience that will zero in on their smoking addiction and try to temper it as much as possible.

 Are the Programs Effective?